 - Wrong dose prescription/wrong dose preparation

-- Administration errors including the incorrect route of administration, giving the drug to the wrong patient, extra dose or wrong rate
+- Administration errors include the incorrect route of administration, giving the drug to the wrong patient, extra dose, or wrong rate

-- Monitoring error such as failing to take into account patient liver and renal function, failing to document allergy or potential for drug interaction
+- Monitoring errors such as failing to take into account patient liver and renal function, failing to document allergy or potential for drug interaction

-- Compliance error such as not following protocol or rules established for dispensing and prescribing medications
+- Compliance errors such as not following protocol or rules established for dispensing and prescribing medications

 Causes of Medication Errors

 Usually occurs due to improper storage of preparations resulting in deterioration or use of expired products.

 Duration errors occur when medication is received for a longer or shorter period of time than prescribed.